ed-donner/alex/guides/4_researcher.md

 1. Completed Guides 1-3 (SageMaker, S3 Vectors, and Ingest Pipeline deployed)
 2. Docker Desktop installed and running
 3. AWS CLI configured with your credentials
-4. Access to AWS Bedrock OpenAI OSS models (see Step 0 below)
+4. IAM permissions for AWS Bedrock (models are automatically enabled on first use - see Step 0)

 ## REMINDER - MAJOR TIP!!